-- ✓ CAEP asks for current listings of contact persons due to potential turnover at the EPP that may prevent the most relevant individuals from receiving essential information.
+- ▼ CAEP asks for current listings of contact persons due to potential turnover at the EPP that may prevent the most relevant individuals from receiving essential information.
 As the contact information confirmed in the EPP Annual Report is used for official accreditation-related communications, the EPP should take the opportunity to list up to two "EPP Heads" and up to three "CAEP Coordinators" to facilitate a consistent flow of information to appropriate individuals.
 Individual identified "EPP Head" should have authority over the EPP.
 This contact may receive time-sensitive communications related to the accreditation of the EPP.
-The individual(s) identified as the CAEP Coordinator should have a role in managing accreditation activities and may be carbon copied on communications to the EPP head. - ✓ CAEP asks for current EPP Characteristics to generate official accreditation documents, provide context for site visitors and Accreditation Councilors, allow for disaggregation of information by relevant demographics for research purposes, and ensuring adequate representation in formal and informal feedback efforts. - Basic Information.
+The individual(s) identified as the CAEP Coordinator should have a role in managing accreditation activities and may be carbon copied on communications to the EPP head. - √ CAEP asks for current EPP Characteristics to generate official accreditation documents, provide context for site visitors and Accreditation Councilors, allow for disaggregation of information by relevant demographics for research purposes, and ensuring adequate representation in formal and informal feedback efforts. - Basic Information.
 This section includes information that CAEP uses to generate official accreditation documents, including mailing address and EPP name. - EPP Characteristics and Affiliations.
-This section provides contextual information for better understanding the EPP and its work including types of licensure/degree programs at the initial-teacher licensure and/or advanced-level, EPP type consistent with Carnegie Classification, Professional Development School levels, Religious affiliation, admissions test(s), language of instruction, teaching majors, institutional/regional accreditation, institutional memberships, and off campus/branch campus(es)/distance learning/alternative certification programs. - ✓ CAEP asks for current EPP Program Listings to ensure current information for all programs offered by the EPP that fall within CAEP's scope, as well as those covered by current NCATE or TEAC accreditation.
-Please review, update, and/or add each Program Name, Level, Certificate Level for Degree(s), and Program Category Fields. - V CAEP asks for current EPP Program Completers to generate accurate billing information, as the CAEP Annual Fee structure is based on the number of completers - for both initial-licensure and advanced-level programs - and scaled to support smaller EPPs.
+This section provides contextual information for better understanding the EPP and its work including types of licensure/degree programs at the initial-teacher licensure and/or advanced-level, EPP type consistent with Carnegie Classification, Professional Development School levels, Religious affiliation, admissions test(s), language of instruction, teaching majors, institutional/regional accreditation, institutional memberships, and off campus/branch campus(es)/distance learning/alternative certification programs. - ▼ CAEP asks for current EPP Program Listings to ensure current information for all programs offered by the EPP that fall within CAEP's scope, as well as those covered by current NCATE or TEAC accreditation.
+Please review, update, and/or add each Program Name, Level, Certificate Level for Degree(s), and Program Category Fields. - ▼ CAEP asks for current EPP Program Completers to generate accurate billing information, as the CAEP Annual Fee structure is based on the number of completers for both initial-licensure and advanced-level programs and scaled to support smaller EPPs.

-1. [1.1] Is at least one individual listed for each available contact identity - EPP head and CAEP Coordinator - with email addresses that appear valid?
+1. [1.1] Is at least one individual listed for each available contact identity - EPP head and CAEP Coordinator - with emai addresses that appear valid?
+O Yes No 2.
+[1.1 & 1.2] Based on information from the EPP's Information Page, Program Options page, EPP's link to its approved programs (as indicated in Section 1.2 of the EPP Annual Report), are there any apparent discrepancies?
+O No The EPP did not provide a link to its website to clearly demonstrate which Initial and/or Advanced Programs were part of the last accreditation review, as requested in Section 1.2 of the annual report.
+Please update the webpage and include the link on the 2021 Annual Report.

-💽 Yes 🔘 No

-2. [1.1 & 2.1] Based on information from the EPP's Program Options page, EPP Information page, and completer count, are there any apparent discrepancies?

 3. [2.1] Comparing the EPP's completer numbers from last year to this year, is there a discrepancy which may indicate a mistake?
+O Yes No